Skip to content

 Warsaw, Poland – Architecture of the Old Town in Warsaw city at dusk

-Poland occupies a location in the north of the East Central European region.
+Poland is located in the north of the East Central European region.
 It is a culturally rich country but very easy to get around.
-Big cities and small towns are tucked into every corner of the country and will provide you with an extraordinary experience.
+Big cities and small towns are tucked into every corner of the country and offer extraordinary experiences.

 Warsaw, the capital city of Poland, is an interesting destination with a mixture of modernity and history.
-The historic core of the city has been carefully reconstructed to its pre-war state of elegance.
+The historic core of the town has been carefully reconstructed to its pre-war state of elegance.

-Poland has other cities that are worth a visit.
-Each city has its unique heritage and distinctive traditions to share with visitors.
+Poland has other cities worth visiting.
+Each town has its unique heritage and distinctive traditions to share with visitors.
 From its medieval castles and palaces to spacious national parks and mountains cutting through its virgin nature, Poland appeals to every type of traveller.

 While you are visiting Poland, look for Polish castles.
 They are plentiful, and many have been turned into museums or hotels.